Summer Care for Ducks

 Question: My ducks are primarily indoor house ducks – do I need to worry about the difference in temperature when I put them outdoors?

+If your duck(s) primarily live indoors with you in a climate controlled house, their bodies won’t be well-acclimated to the heat and humidity of outdoors in the summer.
+The same (but opposite) is true in the winter.
+When we were caring for a chronically ill pet duck who spent a lot of time indoors, we asked our avian vet about this issue.
+She told us that 30 degrees is about as much as we should push it when putting an indoor duck back outdoors in order to avoid potential health/respiratory problems.
 For indoor ducks, these temperature differentials are more of an issue in the winter than the summer given that most homes are kept around 70°F. Nevertheless, you do want to be really mindful and keep an eye on your indoor ducks if they’re let outdoors on really hot days when it’s over 90°F.

 Question: Wild ducks do just fine in the summer, so why wouldn’t my ducks be ok?

-Ducks, like humans, have remarkably adaptive bodily systems that allow them to acclimate to various environmental conditions.
-For instance, farm workers, roof installers, road pavers, etc are able to survive because of complex physiological adaptations their bodies undergo due to continual exposure to extreme outdoor conditions… within limits.
+Ducks, like humans, have remarkably adaptive biological systems that allow them to acclimate to various environmental conditions.
+For instance, farm workers, roof installers, road pavers, etc. are able to survive because of complex physiological adaptations their bodies undergo due to continual exposure to extreme outdoor conditions… within limits.
+The same principle applies to wild and domesticated ducks: a healthy domesticated duck kept outdoors will acclimate to the environment.
+Some key differences:

 So if you’re going to raise ducks, we think it’s a good idea to take steps to optimize their health, happiness, and longevity.
-The above tips in this article detail the steps you can take to mitigate the risks of summer heat exposure to your ducks.

 Question: What’s normal?
 How do I know if my duck is heat stressed or needs an intervention/vet?

+Like dogs and many other critters, ducks can’t sweat.
+However, you may notice them doing open-mouth panting when temperatures are really scorching.
+Their wings might even droop a little to help expel heat.
+These are normal temporary responses to heat exposure so long as they aren’t persistent.
+Also, if a duck exhibits the same signs of stress each day when the rest of your flock is acting normally, indoor TLC or a vet visit may be necessary.
+When in doubt, be proactive in providing care.
 To intervene with a heat-stressed duck, put your duck in a cool tub of water (outside in shade or indoors in an extra bathtub) and carefully monitor them to see if their behavior normalizes.
-Provide some favorite treats (like diced tomatoes and lettuce) to make the experience more enjoyable and try to get some Rooster Booster (see #5 above) into them.
+Provide some favorite treats (like diced tomatoes and lettuce) to make the experience more enjoyable and try to get some electrolytes (see #5 above) into them.
 If they continue to show stress, a vet visit may be necessary.

-We hope this information helps you and your duck flock thrive this summer and for many summers to come!
+We hope this information helps you and your duck flock thrive this summer and for many summers to come! ~Aaron & Susan the impractical guide to keeping pet and backyard ducks banner

 More helpful articles that will quack you up: